 NUWIQ Glycosylation is Comparable to Native Plasma-Derived FVIII4

-- Human cells can accurately replicate human glycosylation without producing potentially antigenic epitopes
+- Human cell lines can accurately replicate human glycosylation without producing potentially antigenic epitopes

-- Protein expression in animal cells results in glycosylation with non-human epitopes, which are potentially antigenic to humans
+- Protein expression in animal cells or animal cell lines results in glycosylation with non-human epitopes, which are potentially antigenic to humans

 - NUWIQ contains only human glycan epitopes

 - Sulfation is a PTM that occurs on the exposed tyrosine residues of a protein